-The Thrive Group has a 48 hour cancellation policy.
-You will be charged a cancellation fee (50 percent of the regular rate) for any cancellations and/or missed appointments unless you give us 48 hour prior notice.
+The Thrive Group has a 2 business day cancellation policy.
+You will be charged a cancellation fee (50 percent of the regular rate) for any cancellations and/or missed appointments unless you give us prior notice of 2 business days.
 We will make exceptions for illness and family emergencies.

 I’m ready to schedule an appointment—what do I do next?

 This website and blog content are for informational purposes only.
 Nothing on this web site is intended to be a substitute for professional therapeutic or medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified professional for you or your child.
 Never delay in seeking advice and/or never disregard medical advice because of something you have read on this web site or blog.